The Grammar Level

 • Aesop’s Fables

-• Homer Price by (McCloskey)
+• Homer Price (McCloskey)

 Logic of English/Grammar

-Logic of English: A complete course in the structure of written English that enables students to read, spell, and write successfully is utilized in third grade.
+Logic of English: Logic of English Essentials continues the students’ course of study in the structure of written English.
+It enables students to read, spell, and write successfully.
 The program includes phonics instruction, spelling analysis, fluency practice, morphology, vocabulary, and composition.
+Students master sentence classification and develop punctuation and editing skills.
+The eight parts of speech are taught and reinforced through song and question and answer flows.

 Learning To Read At Arma Dei (download)